Dr. Cat Burkat is a board-certified ophthalmologist with expertise in plastic and reconstructive surgery and aesthetic surgery around the eyes.

 2005: Awarded the Richard B. Aronsohn, MD Founder's Award at the 2005 Annual American Academy of Cosmetic Surgery Meeting, for the year's "Best Scholarly Manuscript."
 Dr. Burkat's manuscript, "Comprehensive Glabellar Anatomy for the Cosmetic Surgeon," was published in the American Journal of Cosmetic Surgery.

-January 2010: Dr. Burkat initiated the first oculoplastics medical mission trip to Central Vietnam, where she provided surgical care for indigent adults with severe periorbital injuries from the Vietnam War and children with vision-threatening eyelid defects.
+In January 2010, Dr. Burkat initiated the first oculoplastics medical mission trip to Central Vietnam, where she provided surgical care for indigent adults with severe periorbital injuries from the Vietnam War and children with vision-threatening eyelid defects.

 Dr. Burkat is the founder of a medical nonprofit organization and sits on the Board of Directors of two nonprofit organizations that focus on improving medical care to underprivileged areas of Vietnam as well as enhancing teaching of physicians and medical residents in Vietnam.

-August 2010: Dr. Burkat coordinated the first exclusively oculoplastics medical mission trip to Fiji, where she performed hands-on surgical training for the indigent population who had visually-compromising oculofacial trauma or congenital eyelid defects.
+In August 2010, Dr. Burkat coordinated the first exclusively oculoplastics medical mission trip to Fiji, where she performed hands-on surgical training for the indigent population who had visually-compromising oculofacial trauma or congenital eyelid defects.

 American Academy of Ophthalmology: Dr. Burkat has been a course and lab instructor for, and presented talks at, more than 25 teaching courses at the largest national conference, including annual courses on aesthetic facial surgery, lasers, botulinum toxin and filler injections, eyelid and orbital anatomy, and reconstructive surgery.
 She also created and is the course director for a course on pediatric oculoplastic surgery.
 Since 2010, Dr. Burkat has been an invited member of the Oculoplastics Committee for the EyeWiki Project, sponsored by the American Academy of Ophthalmology.
 The written submissions for this EyeWiki serve to educate users on medical conditions and surgeries involving the eye and tissues around the orbit.